 Randolph College’s total enrollment is 617, with 96% being full-time students.

 Sixty-two percent are women and 38% are men, mirroring the national average.
-Randolph’s enrollment includes 52 graduate students, a number that includes Master of Arts in Teaching students as well as members of the inaugural class for the new M.F.A. in Creative Writing.
+Randolph’s enrollment includes 52 graduate students, a number that includes Master of Arts in Teaching and M.F.A. in Creative Writing students as well as members of the inaugural class for the new Master of Arts in Coaching and Sport Leadership.

 Randolph’s students come from 31 states and 11 countries and about 77% are Virginia residents.
 The student body includes 3% international students and 37% domestic non-white students.
 (If international students are included, 39% are students of color.)

 Members of Randolph’s first-year class are high achievers, with GPAs averaging about 3.56.
 Forty-nine percent of Randolph students were in the top 25% of their high school classes, and 81% were in the top 50%.

 A remarkable 96% of Randolph’s 69 full-time faculty members hold the highest possible degree in their fields.
 Randolph offers a rigorous liberal arts curriculum in small classes taught by engaged, caring professors–never graduate students.
 The average class size is 11, and the student:faculty ratio is 8:1.

 A Randolph education is rigorous, individualized, and career-oriented, and includes: